Ten Great Foreign-Language Films That Should Be In

 favorites, though some of them would fit that.

-are as substantial as they are visually superior.
+of films that are as substantial as they are visually superior.

 Yes,